syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/howto.md

 {% endtabs %}

-## Autofill supported with ComboBox
+## AutoFill supported with ComboBox

 The ComboBox supports the `AutoFill` behavior with the help of AutoFill property.
 Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
 Suppose, if no matches found then, comboBox doesn't suggest any item.